forestgrape/coronavirus/2_biological/life-forms.md

   * [Viruses](#viruses)

-> Updates in work
+> **major (re)work in progress, April 2021**]

 ## Summary
-First things first: life forms on earth.
-A life-forms has memorized environment interactions, called genetic information, and is able to produce rough copies of itself, called progeny.
+First things first, we start by defining life on earth: A life-forms is memorized environment interactions, called genetic information, and is able to produce rough copies of itself, called progeny.
 The genetic information is stored in different single or double chains of ribonucleic acid (RNA) or deoxyribonucleic acid (DNA).
 Life-forms differ in the way the interact with each other: some are more self contained and some less.
 The interactions determine to a large part how life forms are built and shield their metabolism.

 ## Introduction to Life on Earth